 Join Edge Foundation Board Member, Dr. Patricia Quinn, at the National Resource Center on ADHD’s Ask the Experts! chat.
-This month’s topic: Treatment for Women and Girls with AD/HD.
-When: Wed., Jan. … Read More
+This month’s topic: Treatment for … Read More

 Many girls with ADHD are left undiagnosed because their symptoms look different.
 One big difference is that girls are less rebellious, less defiant, and generally less “difficult” than boys.
 Sadly, they lose out due to their good behavior.
 Girls with ADHD are more compliant, and are not as easy to spot.
 Often they are left to drift along from one school year to the next, never working up to their potential and suffering silently.
 In this interview, Dr. Patricia Quinn discussed the challenges faced by girls with ADHD.